Links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy Note 20 and Galaxy Note 20 Ultra deliver everything we’ve come to expect from the flagship series.
-High-end specifications and features, beautiful displays, fantastic cameras, and an even better S Pen make for one of the best smartphones you can get in 2020.
-Unfortunately, nothing is perfect, and Samsung’s latest have their fair share of issues as well.
+High-end specifications and features, beautiful displays, fantastic cameras, and an even better S Pen make for one of the best smartphones you could get in 2020.
+Unfortunately, nothing is perfect, and these phones have their fair share of issues as well.
 Here’s a roundup of some common Samsung Galaxy Note 20 and Galaxy Note 20 Ultra problems and how to fix them!

 Problem #1: Green tint issue